robvanson/akouste/README.md

 ## Browser settings and compatibility

 Web browsers implement security measures to prevent web sites from acccessing each other's data or the clients's local data, both for reading and writing.
 These [Same-origin policies](https://en.wikipedia.org/wiki/Same-origin_policy) affect how *akoúste* can implement experiments.
-It means that the demonstration page (**Show Page**) in the *akousteCreate.html* environment cannot use locally stored audio, only audio accessed through web links.
+It means that the demonstration page (**Show Page**) in the *akousteCreate.html* environment cannot use locally stored audio or video, only media accessed through web links.
 It also means that some browsers will not allow a fully functional demonstration page at all.
 In such cases, the next best solution is to save the experiment (**Save Experiment...**), if necessary in the correct folder, and open the downloaded file.

-For the final experiments to work with local audio in a web browser, *JavaScript* and *Third-party cookies* should be allowed (Chrome, Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
+For the final experiments to work with local audio or video in a web browser, *JavaScript* and *Third-party cookies* should be allowed (Chrome, Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
 Using *akoúste* with Internet Explorer (IE) does not work.

 To check local audio access, *Audiotest_experiment.html* has been added with associated stimulus files in the *./Stimuli* subfolder of *akoúste*.
 When loaded from the editor, **Show Page** in *akousteCreate.html*, it will use the default web based audio.
 When loaded from the akoúste link (URL) or a local file, *Audiotest_experiment.html* will read a stimulus list from *Audiotest_stimuluslist.js*, which uses audio files stored in the *./Stimuli* folder.